 Art Nouveau style of architecture in Europe, applies to buildings built around the 1990s, with elaborate facades with sculptures and intricate design.
 In Scandinavia, it is known by the term ‘Jugend’ style.

 We planned the trip just about a month before departure.
 It started with Finnair spamming my inbox with offers.
 Normally I don’t check those but..
 Then it was possible to visit some nearby countries in the travel bubble for leisure, without getting tested or quarantine.
-We took all precautions and were basically self isolated at least 10 days before the trip.
 Face masks were used in indoor public spaces and transportation.

 Where we stayed: